 Blog

-FAQs about beta reading, manuscript assessment, and structural or developmental editing
+FAQs about: beta reading, manuscript assessment, and developmental editing

-1. What is the most helpful – (A) a beta read, or (B) a manuscript assessment, or developmental or structural edit?
+1. What is the most helpful?
+(A) a beta read, or (B) a manuscript assessment (also called a manuscript appraisal), or developmental edit (also called structural edit or substantive edit)?

 Beta reading can be helpful in assisting you to know the flaws or areas for improvement in manuscript so that you can repair those flaws or make those improvements, prior to handing your manuscript over to an editor for the final editing stages.
 However, beta readers are not qualified editors and it is not their job to explain to you how to fix or improve your manuscript.
 So after you have applied what you have learned from the beta reading stage, you may then need to seek the services of an editor to help you work out how to address the remaining problems or improve the structure, of your manuscript.

-Compared to a beta reader’s report, an editor’s manuscript assessment, or structural or developmental edit, will be far more specific and more helpful in assisting you to understand any problems in your manuscript, and how to improve/correct your manuscript.
-The editor will offer you suggestions and options for improving specific issues in the manuscript.
+Compared to a beta reader’s report, an editor’s manuscript assessment or a developmental edit will be far more specific and more helpful in assisting you to understand any problems in your manuscript, and how to improve/correct your manuscript.
+In either an assessment or an edit, he editor will offer you suggestions and options for improving specific issues in the manuscript.

-And remember, it is not the editor’s role at this stage to edit the manuscript for you: that is your job, as the writer.
+Remember, it is not the editor’s role at this early editing stage to edit the manuscript for you: their role is to give you, the writer, suggestions or recommendations for correcting or improving your manuscript.

 2. At what stage should I look at having my manuscript beta read, assessed or edited?

-Prior to requesting a beta read, manuscript assessment, or structural or developmental edit for your manuscript, it’s a good idea to
+Prior to requesting a beta read, manuscript assessment or developmental edit, it’s a good idea to:

-- self-edit (including rewriting sections if necessary) it as well as you can.
+• self-edit (including rewriting sections if necessary) it as well as you can without outside assistance or guidance.

-Then, you will need to decide whether to go down the route of beta reading, manuscript assessment or a structural/developmental edit.
+Then, you will need to decide whether to go down the route of beta reading, manuscript assessment or a developmental edit.
+We suggest you talk to an editor at this stage, to work out which of these options best suit your budget and/or your manuscript.

 2. How do the costs of beta reading, manuscript assessment or a structural edit compare?

 How much it costs for any of these tasks depends on the wordcount of your manuscript.
-Note: a beta reader can usually give you a fixed quote prior to viewing your manuscript, whereas an editor may need to view your manuscript prior to submitting a fixed quotation for a manuscript assessment or structural/developmental edit.
+A beta reader can usually give you a fixed quote prior to viewing your manuscript, whereas an editor may need to view your manuscript prior to submitting a quote for either a manuscript assessment or developmental edit.

-3. How will I know my beta reader, manuscript assessor, or structural or developmental editor has the skills to do the job?
+3. How will I know the beta reader or the editor has the skills to do a good job?

-Before you hire a beta reader, make sure you have verified they are experienced in a relevant genre, and confirm what you will be getting for your money.
-Whether the beta reader provides a verbal or written report, or both, depends on the beta reader or beta reading business.
+Before you hire a beta reader, make sure you they are experienced in beta reading, and well read, in the relevant genre.
+They should tell you exactly what you will be getting for your money (e.g. a report, and a timeline for that).

 For beta reading services, we recommend: AJ Collins – Australian beta readers.